Course Material: Lecture and Recitation

 1-The students who try to access the quiz on Friday will be

 2-Under no circumstances a delayed online quiz will be

 accepted after the Due-Time for the make up quiz.

+online.
 There are two non-cumulative exams

-to the indicated chapters.
+online.
 Each exam weights 30% of your final grade.
 There is no penalty for a wrong answer.
 It is

 therefore important that you give an answer to every question even if you have